dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 {% endraw %}

 A filter's output “pixels” are called its activation map, and each CNN layer contains many such maps.

+### Strategy for constructing a deep CNN

+A fairly straightforward strategy has emerged for constructing deep CNNs.
+As you move from lower layers to higher layers, downsample the spatial "image" while increasing the number of separate filters that get applied.
+As we've seen, higher layers see an input image with smaller spatial dimensions but dramatically more channels, e.g. 512 instead of just 3 (red, green, blue).

+Taking VGG-16 as an example:

+  * Start with input image 224x224x3
+  * First set of layers computes 64 feature maps that are each 224x224
+  * Downsample with max pooling (2x2)
+  * Second set of layer computes 128 feature maps that are each 112x112
+  * Downsample with max pooling (2x2)
+  * Third set of layers computes 256 feature maps that are each 56x56
+  * Downsample with max pooling (2x2)
+  * Fourth set of layers computes 512 feature maps that are each 28x28
+  * Downsample with max pooling (2x2)
+  * Fifth set of layers computes 512 feature maps that are each 14x14
+  * Downsample with max pooling (2x2)
+  * Flatten 7x7x512 neuron "volume" to a length 25,088 1D vector
+  * Sixth set of layers are fully-connected with 4,096 neurons
+  * Output layer is specialized to the task at hand, e.g. one neuron per class for classification task

 ### Strategy for dropout during training of a CNN